-If the District observed the student in a setting other than the test setting as part of the evaluation with which the parent disagrees, or if the District's evaluation procedures make it permissible to have in-class observations of a student, the independent evaluator shall receive an equivalent opportunity to observe the student in his or her current educational placement and setting and to observe the District's proposed educational setting, if any.
+If the LEA observed the student in a setting other than the test setting as part of the evaluation with which the parent disagrees, or if the LEA 's evaluation procedures make it permissible to have in-class observations of a student, the independent evaluator shall receive an equivalent opportunity to observe the student in their current educational setting and to observe the LEA 's proposed educational setting, if any.
 This opportunity shall also be provided regardless of whether the IEE is initiated before or after the filing of a due process hearing proceeding.

-The District shall define the nature and scope of an independent evaluator's in-class observations consistent with the evaluator's right to an equivalent opportunity to observe, but also consistent with the District's obligations to prevent unnecessary disruption in the class and to protect the privacy interests of other students.
+The LEA shall define the nature and scope of an independent evaluator's in-class observations consistent with the evaluator's right to an equivalent opportunity to observe, but also consistent with the LEA 's obligations to prevent unnecessary disruption in the class and to protect the privacy interests of other students.
 These obligations may include, but are not limited to:

 - 1. Specifying the time constraints of the observation; - 2.
-Identifying District personnel who will be present during the observation; and - 3.
+Identifying LEA personnel who will be present during the observation; and - 3.
 Imposing restrictions on interactions with the student, teacher, and/or classroom staff.